jerlendds/gremlinpy/README.rst

         self._client_session = None

 This is a quick and dirty fix to instead get the existing loop.
-In the future I may update this patch to detect an existing loop or something and choose what to do based on that, but currently the change looks like (gremlinpy/driver/aiohttp/transport.py):
+Currently the change looks like (gremlinpy/driver/aiohttp/transport.py):

 .. code:: python